 More bad news lies ahead in the short term, starting with the tragic human cost.
 Historic unemployment will likely have a lasting impact on the economy, and many businesses are failing.
 The path to economic recovery will depend on the course of the virus and public health response, and stock markets may bounce around for an extended period until the economy finds firmer footing.

-There will certainly be ups and downs, but veteran portfolio manager of the Capital Group Canadian Focused Equity Fund (Canada), Rob Lovelace believes it’s a matter of when, not if, we make it across this valley.
+There will certainly be ups and downs, but veteran Capital Group equity portfolio manager Rob Lovelace believes it’s a matter of when, not if, we make it across this valley.
 “Because the slowdown was the result of government policy — not economic imbalances or rising rates ― we can see what recovery can look like when policies are relaxed,” Lovelace says.
 “And that to me is reassuring.”

 Of course, when you’re in the middle of a downturn, it feels like it’s never going to end.
 But it’s important to remember that market recoveries have been longer and stronger than downturns.
-Over the past 70 years the average bear market has lasted 14 months and resulted in an average loss of 33% as measured by Standard & Poor’s 500 Composite Index.
-By contrast, the average bull market has run for 72 months — or more than five times longer — and the average gain has been 279%.
+Over the past 70 years the average bear market has lasted 14 months and resulted in an average loss of 33%.
+By contrast, as measured by Standard & Poor’s 500 Composite Index, the average bull market has run for 72 months — or more than five times longer — and the average gain has been 279%.